cfgauss/r-novice-gapminder/_extras/guide.md

 ~~~
 {: .r}

+If you haven't previously installed the package, install it now using the command `install.packages("ggplot2")`.
+Then load it using the command above.

 to begin graphing, we use the `ggplot` function
 this lets R
 know that we're creating a new plot, and any of the arguments we give the